Raffaello/sdl2-hyper-sonic-drivers/README.md

 - [x] MID files
 - [x] MUS files

-### MIDI files
+### MIDI Files

-MIDI files must be converted to single track before playing them.
+MIDI files Format 1 are converted to single track before playing them.

 Format 2 file type is not supported as there is no sample available, but each tracks should be like a format 0 file (single track).